public final class Schedulers extends Object

 because such circumstances prevent RxJava from progressing flow-related activities correctly.

-is shut down.
-To avoid problems due to the Executor
+Executor is shut down.
+To avoid problems due to the Executor having a bounded-queue,

 it is recommended to rephrase the flow to utilize backpressure as the means to limit outstanding work.